What expandfile does

 - Comments are indicated by %[** .... ]%.

-- The page source defines some *blocks and then *includes the wrapper, which provides basic page structure and expands the blocks in the right places.
-Items in the page source can override or supplement items specified in the wrapper.
+- The page source defines some *blocks and then *includes the wrapper, which provides basic page structure and expands the blocks in the right order.
+One block that the source file defines is called body: it has most of the page contents.
+The wrapper expands body in the proper sequence.
+Variables and blocks in the page source can override or supplement items specified in the wrapper.

-- When the page source begins the description of a builtin, it calls a macro bif using *callv.
+- When this page's source describes a builtin function, it calls a macro bif using *callv.
 The macro appends HTML TR elements to a string variable called biflist which contains a TABLE with a row for each builtin.
 The variable contents are inserted later in the source under the heading Builtin Summary Table.
 Thus I only have to type the builtin description once, and each builtin's description will always match the table entry.
 The macro also counts the number of builtins in bifcount and a CAPTION element containing this value is added to biflist so that the table displays with a count of rows.

 - Notice the use of backslashes in the source to quote the percent and bracket characters.